bberkela/datacert/README.md

 # got syntax error.
 Took out space.
 Typo in textbook.

+#E8) Atom the texteditor I used to first learn python automatically indents the code correctly.
+Jupyter notebooks does not
+# This error resulted from having the indents off in my code.
+Quick fix one I realized the "else" was the syntax error
+# File "<ipython-input-90-a44759eb46f8>", line 8
+    # else:
+       ^
+# SyntaxError: invalid synta

 ########################################################################
 # Was it straightforward to install Python and all of the libraries?